beezy-dev/verbose-couscous/docs/community/k8s-secrets.md

   API Server->>etcd: store Secret
 ```

-## Iterative Mitigation Path
+## Attack Surface Overview

-Let's zoom in on the mindmap focusing on Kubernetes CRUD operations to elaborate an iterative mitigation path.
+Let's zoom in on the mindmap focusing on Kubernetes CRUD operations to define the potential attack surface and build an iterative mitigation path.

 ![](../images/mermaid-diagram-2022-12-29-104705.svg)